michikartmann/adaptive_trrb_for_parameter_identification/README.md

 The repository contains the directory [`Code/`](https://github.com/michikartmann/adaptive_trrb_for_parameter_identification/tree/main/Code), which contains the source code written in the framework of the package [pyMOR](https://pymor.org).
 The code consists of the main files

-* `Main_Reaction.py`: the main file for the reconstruction of the reaction coefficient in Section 4.2,
+* `Main_Reaction.py`: the main file for the reconstruction of the reaction coefficient in Sections 4.2 and 4.4,
-* `Main_Diffusion.py`: the main file for the reconstruction of the diffusion coefficient in Section 4.3,
+* `Main_Diffusion.py`: the main file for the reconstruction of the diffusion coefficient in Sections 4.3 and 4.5,
+* `Main_ErrorEstimatorCaseStudy.py`: the main file for comparing different strategies for evaluating the error estimator in Section 4.6.

 The modeling and discretizations of the problems as well as the model reduction code are written in a [pyMORish way](https://docs.pymor.org/2023-1-0/technical_overview.html) with the following main components